 Negligent Third Parties

 You can pursue financial restitution from the at-fault driver in a personal injury claim.
-However, most uninsured and underinsured drivers do not carry insurance because they cannot afford the cost of the premiums.
+However, most uninsured and underinsured motorists do not carry insurance because they cannot afford the cost of the premiums.
 Accordingly, they probably would not have sufficient assets to pay damages in a personal injury claim.
 Depending on the situation, you may be able to file a claim against another party, such as the at-fault driver’s employer or the manufacturer of a defective auto part.

 Uninsured/Underinsured Motorist Coverage

 Insurance companies do not always look out for your best interests.
-Adjusters differ and are often more concerned with their bottom line than in helping injured people.
+Adjusters differ and are often more concerned with their bottom line than with helping injured people.
 After an underinsured/uninsured car accident in Omaha, your insurance company may urge you to settle your claim for less than it is worth.
 They may not tell you that you are entitled to compensation for lost wages, loss of enjoyment of life, future medical expenses, or permanency of loss.

 Improve your chances of receiving fair compensation by working with an attorney from Berry Law who will fight to protect your interests and rights.
-Contact us today to schedule your free consultation.
+Contact us today to schedule your free consultation